Thursday, September 9th, 2010

 8th generation with (1^), (2^), (3^), etc

-There is another Peter Tatum (~1712 to April 1751) who married Sarah Heath (Heeth), daughter of William and Elizabeth Heath.
-This Peter Tatum was the son of Edward (~1670/80) and Rebecka Hicks Tatum.
+There is another Peter Tatum (~1710 to April 1751) who married Sarah Heath (Heeth), daughter of William and Elizabeth Heath.
+This Peter Tatum was the son of Edward (~1670/80) and wife Rebecka.
 Peter and Sarah had 5 children, with 2 sons named Thomas Tatum (~1740) and Edward Tatum (1742).
 This family lived on the north side of Joseph's Swamp in Surry-Sussex Counties.
 In fact, the two Peter Tatums lived very close to one-another on Josephs Creek.

-There is a 3rd Peter Tatum (born ~1675??) who married Mary __ and received a 1728 Virginia Land Grant in nearby Brunswick County.
+There is a 3rd Peter Tatum (born ~1675 to 1771) who married Mary __ and received a 1728 Virginia Land Grant in nearby Brunswick County.
 This Peter appears to make continuous records there, possibly ending with a 1771 Brunswick County inventory.
-He is poorly understood, but may have lived almost a century.
-If so, he probably was the son of Nathaniel Tatum "II" (1635/40's – 1719), son of the immigrant.
+He lived almost a century and was the son of Nathaniel Tatum "II" (1635/40's – 1719).

 Another Tatum – Eppes Family